 Crassus wanted military glory, and he was given a five-year command in Syria and the east.
 It was fully expected he would attack Rome’s only civilized neighbor in the east, the Parthian Empire, which he did.

-In addition, Crassus and Pompey were to be consuls in 55 B.C. to ensure that all these commands were properly voted through the various assemblies.
+In addition, Crassus and Pompey were to be consuls in 55 BC to ensure that all these commands were properly voted through the various assemblies.
 It must be stressed that all of these decisions were made between the three men without reference to the Senate at all.

 A Family Death and a Failed Invasion

-In the first place, in 54 B.C., Julia, Caesar’s daughter and Pompey’s wife, died in childbirth.
+In the first place, in 54 BC, Julia, Caesar’s daughter and Pompey’s wife, died in childbirth.
 The marital link between Pompey and Caesar was thus broken, and it was not renewed.

-Crassus, however, was completely incapable of dealing with the Parthian form of warfare, and his army was crushed at the Battle of Carrhae in 53 B.C. in northern Mesopotamia.
+Crassus, however, was completely incapable of dealing with the Parthian form of warfare, and his army was crushed at the Battle of Carrhae in 53 BC in northern Mesopotamia.
 Crassus himself, along with his son, was killed in battle.

 Pompey the Traditionalist, Caesar the Tyrant

 Pompey did nothing firmly to block these moves against Caesar, but he did not fully support them either.
 Pompey began to be convinced by the conservative elements in the Senate that he was the protector of the traditional way of Roman life, against the threat of Caesarian tyranny.
 Caesar wanted to come back from his proconsulship, of course, and take on a second consulship.
-Negotiations heated up as Caesar’s command in Gaul came to a close at the end of 50 B.C.
+Negotiations heated up as Caesar’s command in Gaul came to a close at the end of 50 BC.

 The negotiations between Pompey, Caesar, and the Senate grew more intense.
 Caesar, it must be said in his favor, showed a high degree of reasonableness.
-In December of 50 B.C., he made a final proposal that both he and Pompey disarm simultaneously.
+In December of 50 BC, he made a final proposal that both he and Pompey disarm simultaneously.
 The Senate overwhelmingly voted in favor of this proposal, 370 votes for to 22 against.

-“The Die Is Cast”
+“The Die is Cast”

-Despite the fact that the Senate had voted in favor of this proposal, the optimates prevailed on Pompey to mobilize to save the republic from the threat of Caesar’s tyranny.
+Even though the Senate had voted in favor of this proposal, the optimates prevailed on Pompey to mobilize to save the republic from the threat of Caesar’s tyranny.
 The situation could not have been clearer in Caesar’s mind.
 If he returned to Rome without his troops, with Pompey now mobilizing his troops, it would be the end of Caesar’s political career and possibly his life.

-If, on the other hand, he entered Italy under arms, it would be declaring war on the Roman state.
+If, on the other hand, he entered Italy with arms, it would be declaring war on the Roman state.
 He brought his legions down to the border between Gaul and Italy to a small, unimportant stream called the Rubicon.
-He stared across the stream where Italia, his own fatherland, patria, lay.
+He stared across the stream where Italia, his fatherland, patria, lay.
 He considered his options.

 He knew that if he brought his legions across, he would bring untold misery to massive numbers of people in what promised to be an enormous civil war.
 The entire resources of the Roman state arrayed against him.
-On the other hand, he wrote himself, his own personal reputation in the state demanded that he not give in to his personal enemies, who were doing everything they could to see him humiliated and defeated.
+On the other hand, he wrote himself, his reputation in the state demanded that he not give in to his enemies, who were doing everything they could to see him humiliated and defeated.

 After mulling over his options, he gave the order for his cavalry to advance, rode his horse across the stream under arms, and declared war on the state, we hear, with the phrase alia iacta est: “the die is cast.”